 "An Eldar looked almost human from a distance: two arms, two legs, two eyes, a nose, but everything else was different.
 An Eldar radiated wrongness, from its huge, liquid eyes to the many jointed, worm-like waving of its fingers.
 They were disgusting and unnerving, and Alaric hated them."

 It was impossible to point to any particular motion that was definitely non-human.
 Ransom had the sense of watching an imitation of living motions which had been very well studied and was technically correct: but somehow it lacked the master touch.
 And he was chilled with an inarticulate, night-nursery horror of the thing he had to deal with - the managed corpse, the bogey, the Un-man.

-Frank: You see, as artificial representations of humans become more and more realistic, they reach a point where they stop being endearing, and become creepy.
+: You see, as artificial representations of humans become more and more realistic, they reach a point where they stop being endearing, and become creepy.
+Tracy:

-Frank: But down here we have a CGI Stormtrooper or Tom Hanks in The Polar Express.
+But down here we have a CGI Stormtrooper or Tom Hanks